dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      value itself and passes it to the C function.
 When the C function returns, the value in the location is accessed and returned as an extra result from the Dylan function.
-The C-FFI allocates space for the output parameter’s referenced type, passes a pointer to the allocated space, and returns :gf:`pointer-value` of that pointer.
+The C-FFI allocates space for the output parameter's referenced type, passes a pointer to the allocated space, and returns :gf:`pointer-value` of that pointer.
 A struct or union type may not be used as an output parameter.